nholzbach/DCGAN_surrogate_of_HYSPLIT/snellius_runs/hysplit_data/analysis/AnalysisREADME.md

 These are all the files that perform analysis and a short description of what they do:
+ALSO, NOTE WHAT NEEDS TO BE CHANGED IN EACH FILE

 - `daily_grid.py`
    run with `do_grid.sh`